rmcbride2121/final-project-running-app/README.md

 * In the Controller, create functions for list,show,create,update,remove

 ## Points
-* When I npm start, the web page loads with no errors - 10pts
+* 10 pts, When I npm start, the web page loads with no errors
-* I can navigate to the list and create screen from links - 10pts
+* 10 pts, I can navigate to the list and create screen from links
-* I can enter information into the create screen and click save.
-If I go back to the list screen, that new information is there. - 20pts
+* 20 pts, I can enter information into the create screen and click save.
+If I go back to the list screen, that new information is there.
-* If I go to the list screen it will show all current existing information - 20pts
+* 20 pts, If I go to the list screen it will show all current existing information
-* The list screen has a view link for each item.
+* 20 pts, The list screen has a view link for each item.
 If I click that link the detail screen appears.
 The details of the item are shown. - 20pts
-* If I click the delete button on the list, the item I clicked will be removed from the list - 20pts
+* 20 pts, If I click the delete button on the list, the item I clicked will be removed from the list - 20pts
+* -30 pts, No use of mongoDB
+* -30 pts, No use of your own custom mongoose model that you came up with
+* -10 pts, No use of redux
+* -5  pts, No use of react router

 ## Extra Credit